 You probably know that too much sun exposure can be harmful to your skin and may lead to wrinkles and skin cancer, but what about indoor tanning?
 Since you’re not getting direct exposure from the sun, it has to be safer – right?
 Wrong!
 Not only is indoor tanning unsafe, it can actually be worse for you than being out in the sun without sunscreen.
+The World Health Organization has classified tanning devices as something that can cause cancer in humans.
+Harmful UV rays also cause wrinkles, age spots and premature aging.

 Why is indoor tanning bad?